WishKnish/KnishIO-Technical-Whitepaper/README.md

 1. Convert `position` into hexadecimal notation
 2. Add the converted hex `position` to *S*.
 The resulting hexadecimal string will be our “indexed key”, *K*<sub>index</sub>
-4. Create a Keccak sponge
+4. Create a SHAKE256 sponge
 5. Absorb *K*<sub>index</sub> into the sponge
 6. If `token` is provided, absorb `token` into the sponge as well
 7. Squeeze a 4096 byte (2048 character) hex value from the sponge and designate it as the "intermediate key" *K*<sub>int</sub>